European Computer Driving Licence (ECDL)

 The ECDL is part of the national teacher training program, and the training program for cultural professionals as well.

-Until April of 2010 the number of registrated candidates in Hungary exceeded 365.000 and 235.000 had already obtained an ECDL diploma.
-With this result Hungary is on the 8th place among the countries.
+Until April of 2014 the number of registrated candidates in Hungary exceeded 430.000 and 290.000 had already obtained an ECDL diploma.

 ECDL around the world

-The ECDL certification programmes have been delivered to over 11 million people, in 41 languages, across 148 countries, through a network of over 24,000 test centres.
+The ECDL certification programmes have been delivered to over 13 million people, across 150 countries.
 These programmes are designed to be accessible to all citizens, irrespective of age, gender, status, ability, or race.

 The ECDL Foundation